 - The breed must also have the traits of low reactivity/high biddability/low tenacity (which is a rare combination).

-If all these requirements aren't enough, the breed also needs to be the right size because: A. Small dogs can grow fearful from being stepped on in crowds, and B. Overly-large dogs are difficult to put under tables and out of the way in airplanes and buses.
+- If all these requirements aren't enough, the dogs also need to be the right size because small dogs can grow fearful from being stepped on in crowds.

 That's a lot of requirements!
 More details are on our page about breeds.